Who are the primary users of the health record for delivering healthcare services?

 The contact information for the individual making the request.

 The request should be sent to the patient, who can authorize access.
-If the patient does not respond within a reasonable timeframe, the request will be considered denied.
+The request will be considered denied if the patient does not respond within a reasonable timeframe.
 The authorizing party may also withdraw authorization at any time.

 Not having a health record can negatively affect both patients and clinicians.
-Patients may not get the best treatment possible if they do not have access to their health information.
-Clinicians may not make informed decisions about care if they do not have all the information needed.
+Patients may not get the best treatment possible if they do not have access to their health information, and clinicians may not make informed decisions about care if they do not have all the information needed.

 Patients may also have trouble accessing new medical services because providers cannot tell what other therapies they already receive.

 Having a health record has many benefits for patients, clinicians, and healthcare organizations.
-Patients can benefit from improved quality of care after learning which treatments work best for them.
-Clinicians can benefit from better care coordination when all the information about their patients is readily accessible.
+Patients can benefit from improved quality of care after learning which treatments work best for them, and clinicians can benefit from better care coordination when all the information about their patients is readily accessible.

 Since an electronic health record contains more information than paper records, it allows for improved data collection needed for clinical research and population-based analysis that can be used to improve patient care in the future.

-As you can see, there are many benefits to both patients and clinicians from having a health record.
+As you can see, having a health record benefits patients and clinicians.
 Everyone must understand the importance of keeping these records accurate and up-to-date.
 Patients should always bring their health records when they visit a new healthcare provider.

-Clinicians should collect all the relevant information during each visit and update the health record as needed.
-Healthcare organizations should create an electronic system that allows for easy access to patient information by all authorized individuals.
+Clinicians should collect all relevant information during each visit and update the health record as needed.
+Healthcare organizations should create an electronic system that allows all authorized individuals to easily access patient information.
 By doing so, we can improve the quality of care for everyone involved.

 Now that we have defined a health record and discussed some of the benefits and consequences of having one let’s look at how they are used in practice.